top of page

 • CPR and First Aid certification, or the ability to acquire these certifications before employment

-• Must pass a background and reference check and be at least 18 years old
+• Must pass a background and reference check

 Highly desirable, but not required: